Dell Technologies

 Choosing the Wrong Metrics of Success

 Consider the industry and market.
 Many businesses are seasonal, especially in the eCommerce field.
 Short-term measurements may hold limited relevance for long-term success.
-In addition to sales revenue, important considerations may include customer satisfaction, customer turnover, customer engagement, as well as the cost of acquiring new clients.
-Feedback from customers may prove just as useful and important input for long-term growth as raw numbers reflecting factors such as sales revenue.
+In addition to sales revenue, important considerations may include customer satisfaction, customer turnover, customer engagement, and the cost of acquiring new clients.
+Feedback from customers may prove just as useful for long-term growth as raw numbers reflecting factors such as sales revenue.

 Remember the bottom line.
 Metrics such as site views are a good sign, but don’t let your head puff up until you’ve seen the end rewards.
 Beyond tactics such as “search engine optimization,” businesses should flesh out their intelligence with a multidimensional approach that provides multiple perspectives and can better develop strategies for the future.